-- A cardiologist can quickly forfeit $100,000 per year with conservative coding
+- A cardiologist can quickly loose $100,000 per year by conservative coding

-- Documenting way more than is required degrades the quality of the medical record
+- Documenting way more than is required degrades the quality of the record & triggers suspicion

 In the OIG's Compliance Program for Individual and Small Group Physician Practices, the OIG states that, "a general recommendation is that periodic audits be conducted at least once each year..." and, "education is an important part of any compliance program."

 The CardiologyCoder.Com approach:

 - A representative sample of visits and procedures will be selected for each provider

 - Jim Collins will audit the documentation & coding to identify what would be found in a regulatory audit

 - Written reports will present findings, recommendations, and education in an impactful, concise fashion